 Whether you’re a singleton or all loved up, the most romantic day of the year is creeping up on us again – Valentine’s Day.
 And with it comes a desire to reach into our pockets and shower our loved ones with romantic gestures and gifts.

 For many of us, the day means spoiling our beloved with breakfast in bed or a delicious dinner and presenting them with chocolates, flowers, and other gifts.
 For retailers, it’s the first big spending frenzy after all the hubbub of the holiday season.
-Even as the pandemic rages on, Americans are expected to spend more than $27 billion on celebrating the day this year.
+Even as the pandemic rages on, Americans are expected to spend a great deal celebrating the day this year.

 According to American Floral Endowment, the damper that the pandemic put on finances means this year’s spending might not be as spectacular as hoped for by some retailers.
 Even so, tighter finances are not likely to be too much of a deterrent to people determined to spoil their special someone.